KMurphs/labview-client-for-micropython/README.md

 <figure align="center">
   <img alt="Putty running on a laptop - And a Python REPL running on the remote device over serial port - The interactive prompt gives you control over the device and all its peripherals.
 And you can run Python Commands" src="./Docs/Images/Putty.png">
-  <figcaption>Putty running on a laptop - And a Python REPL running on the remote device over serial port - The interactive prompt gives you control over the device and all its peripherals.
-And you can run Python Commands</figcaption>
+  <figcaption align="center"><small>Putty running on a laptop - And a Python REPL running on the remote device over serial port - The interactive prompt gives you control over the device and all its peripherals.
+And you can run Python Commands</small></figcaption>
+  <br/> <br/>
 </figure>